Welcome to UNICEF USA!

 UNICEF Inspired Gifts aren't your average Father's Day gifts.
 They are essential supplies that help children survive in some of the world's toughest places.
 Things like purification tablets that make water safe to drink, learning materials that help refugee children stay hopeful about their futures, Ready-to-Use Therapeutic Food that can help bring a severely malnourished child back to life and vaccines that ward off deadly, preventable diseases.
-This year, you can even buy a Father's Day Gift Pack to help families cope and stay safe during an emergency.
+You can even buy a Father's Day Gift Pack to help families cope and stay safe during an emergency.

-UNICEF works nonstop to deliver lifesaving nutrition, health care, education and protection to children in over 150 countries and territories.
+UNICEF works nonstop to deliver lifesaving nutrition, health care, education and protection to children in over 190 countries and territories.
 This Father's Day, give a UNICEF Inspired Gift to support that important work — and make Dad proud!

 Top Photo: Dads teach their kids a lot of things, but sometimes they get to experience the joy of learning from them.
 Here, Amol takes dance lessons from his daughter Arushi at their home in India's Maharashtra state. © UNICEF/UNI334402/ Bhardwaj